Facts You Probably Don't Know about the Philippine Independence Day

 Looking Back: Philippine Independence Day History

-Between the 16th and 19th century, the Philippine Islands was under the Spanish rule-- their influence was so strong that until now, we carry a lot of their beliefs, practices, and traditions.
-However, the oppression Filipinos experienced under the Spanish rule is what sparked them to revolt against the tyrant government and fight for our country's independence, resulting into the Philippine Revolution led by General Emilio Aguinaldo in 1896.
+Between the 16th and 19th century, the Philippine Islands were under Spanish rule– their influence was so strong that until now, we carry a lot of their beliefs, practices, and traditions.
+However, the oppression Filipinos experienced under Spanish rule is what sparked them to revolt against the tyrant government and fight for our country’s independence, resulting in the Philippine Revolution led by General Emilio Aguinaldo in 1896.

 However, the road to get there is not an easy one.

-Moreover, the following of May the same year, the United States again defeated the Spanish colonizers during the battle in Manila Bay-- just one of their strings of victories against Spain.
-During that time, Aguinaldo who was exiled in Hong Kong, made agreements with the US for his return to the country to help overturn Spain.
+Moreover, the following May the same year, the United States again defeated the Spanish colonizers during the battle in Manila Bay– just one of their strings of victories against Spain.
+During that time, Aguinaldo, who was exiled in Hong Kong, made agreements with the US for his return to the country to help overturn Spain.

-Spain surrendered in the American War, handling US the full control over the Philippines and so we were colonized by the Americans in the next 50 years.
-Philippines gained independence on June 12th, 1898, with Aguinaldo proudly waving the flag on his balcony while the Philippines' national anthem was first played and heard.
+Spain surrendered in the American War, handing the US full control over the Philippines and so we were colonized by the Americans in the next 50 years.
+The Philippines gained independence on June 12th, 1898, with Aguinaldo proudly waving the flag on his balcony while the Philippines’ national anthem was first played and heard.

 The US planned the country to be like Hawaii, but then later granted its full independence on July 4th 1946 through the Treaty of Manila.